 Letter of instruction

-A private, practical companion to your will.
-Fill in what you know — skip what doesn’t apply.
-Nothing is sent to will.com.
+A practical companion to your will.
+Fill in what you know, skip what doesn’t apply.
+We don’t store your information.

 1